bimberman/om/README.md

 ![AWS](https://icongr.am/devicon/amazonwebservices-original-wordmark.svg?size=128&color=563d7c)

 ## Main Features:
-* A scrollable gallery of items
+* User can view a catalog of items for sale
-* A close up view of items
+* User can view the details of an item
-* Adding items to a cart
+* User can add an item to their cart
-* Viewing the cart items and summary
+* User can view their cart summary
-* Checkout view
+* User can place an order

 ## Demo:
 ![Live demo](https://raw.githubusercontent.com/bimberman/om/master/live-demo.gif)

-## System requirements
-*

 ## Instructions:
 1. Navigate to the desired parent folder using a CLI, clone the repo, and navigate to the folder